University of Surrey

 Be Mindful

-A feasibility randomized control trial (Flynn et al., 2020) was conducted where 60 parent carers of children and adults with learning disability were randomized to complete Be Mindful with or without additional Peer Mentor support.
+A feasibility randomized control trial (Flynn et al., 2020) was conducted where 60 parent carers of children and adults with learning disability were randomized to complete the Be Mindful digital program with or without additional Peer Mentor support.
 Findings on feasibility were positive, and carers showed positive change in their wellbeing after completing Be Mindful.
 The group who received Be Mindful with peer support found their experience of receiving additional telephone support from Peer Mentors to be additionally motivating rather than burdensome.

 Working with our partners Contact, Sibs, Family Fund, and the Foundation for People with Learning Disabilities and funded by the Pears Foundation, the current study aims to expand this work through a larger implementation study.
-The study will involve 150 parent and sibling carers of children and adults with learning disability who will take part in Be Mindful and will also receive telephone support from a Peer Mentor.
+The study will involve 150 parent and sibling carers of children and adults with learning disability who will take part in the Be Mindful program and will also receive telephone support from a Peer Mentor.
 This study will allow for the evaluation of the scaled-up delivery of the intervention and will deliver direct support to 150 families, providing additional evidence about the effectiveness and roll out of Be Mindful plus peer mentoring for families of individuals with learning disability in the UK.

 City University of London and NHS Northamptonshire Healthcare NHS Foundation Trust